 As always, with naturopathic medicine, we address the root cause of the problem.

-Hormone imbalances (polyps, fibroids, endometriosis, PCOS, cysts) can be fixed by diet, stress reduction, exercise, herbs, vitamins, and minerals.
-Menopause and perimenopause symptoms can be alleviated by supporting the entire endocrine system.
-Thyroid disease can be moderated or solved through diet, nutritional support and moderating the immune system.
-Abnormal PAP’s can be turned around by supporting the immune system to fight the HPV virus, anti-virals, vitamins, minerals, and herbs.
+Diet, stress reduction, exercise, herbs, vitamins, and minerals help hormone imbalances (polyps, fibroids, endometriosis, PCOS, cysts).
+For menopause and perimenopause symptoms we support your entire endocrine system.
+Thyroid disease improves through diet, nutritional support and moderating your immune system.
+Abnormal PAP’s improve by supporting your immune system to fight the HPV virus, anti-viral herbs, vitamins, minerals, and immune-boosting herbs.